BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 BlackbirdSql.VisualStudio.Ddex is DDEX 2.0 compliant and is click and go using VSIX and autoload, and requires no additional setup either in the app.config, csproj or machine.config.</br>

-If the option is enabled there will be a once-off validation of a solution's projects' app.config's and edmx models.
+If enabled, there will be a once-off validation of a solution's projects' app.config's and edmx models.
 Legacy edmx models won't work with Firebird's latest EntityFramework version so an update is required.</br>
 This is a once off validation on each `existing` solution the first time it is opened after installing the VSIX.
+The goal is that you don't have to do any configuring of the .csproj, app.config, machine.config or any legacy edmx models, and eliminate using the GAC.</br>
+This feature can be disabled in the Visual Studio options, but each individual task in the validation process is spawned asynchronously so the overhead is miniscual.</br>

+`In performance tests on a 64-bit Windows 10 I7-4500U (1.80GHz) machine with 16GB RAM and a 1TB SSD, a solution with 40MB of source code, and that included 6 projects with 3 EDMX models and 3 XSD models validated in under 500ms on a low-priority background task.`

-If the app.config is open or any edmx models are open you will need to close them first and then reopen your solution for the once-off validation to complete.
+The validation process will not validate any open app.config or edmx models.
+You will need to close them first and then reopen your solution for the once-off validation to complete.</br>

-If the option is enabled and you add Firebird.Data.FirebirdClient or EntityFramework.Firebird to a project it will be validated and the app.config updated correctly if required.
+If the validation option is enabled and you add Firebird.Data.FirebirdClient or EntityFramework.Firebird to a project, the project will be validated and the app.config updated correctly if required.
 If the app.config is open the update will be skipped and you will need to reopen your solution for the validation to complete.

 __Note:__ For the debug build the once-off validation flags are not persistent between loads of solutions and are repeated, which will place the solution into and unsaved state.
-You can disable the validation process in Visual Studio's options.
+The pre-release downloadable binary does have it's persistent flag set.

 The intention is to maintain a small footprint.
 We're not going to start altering VS menus and taking over your Visual Studio IDE workspace.
 It is a data source UI provider for Firebird and the benchmark is the SqlServer provider, so whatever UI functionality is available for SqlServer is on the todo list for Firebird provided it does not directly interfere with the developer's active UI.

-The goal is that you don't have to do any configuring of the .csproj, app.config, machine.config or any legacy edmx models, and eliminate using the GAC.</br>
-The once-off validation features can be disabled in the Visual Studio options but each individual task in the validation process is spawned asynchronously so the overhead is miniscual.

 If you're planning on using EF Core and/or .NET, VS does not have wizard support for edmx which makes no sense to me.
 This roadblock is easily overcome by creating a separate project using .NET Framework for your data models and then linking your .NET / EF Core projects to those edmx models.